aleksati/dataset-sonification-with-web-audio/README.md

 3. Go to "My Sketches" (click on "Hello, username!" on the top right) and create a new sketch.

-4. In the web editor of your new sketch, open the sidebar (black arrow on gray backgroun) to access your files.
+4. In the web editor of your new sketch, open the sidebar (black arrow on gray background) to access your files.

 5. Via the small dropdown menu "Sketch Files" in the left column of the web editor, choose to "upload file" and upload the "arabica_data_cleaned_year.csv" from the data folder.